 - The brain is shaped more easily by experiences during the first few years.

-- Te Pihinga 1, page 9 – early brain development
+- Te Pihinga 1, pages 6 and 7 – early brain development